Water >>Safety >> Lead

 We also provide a cost-saving service to cities in our service area by collecting sewer and trash pick-up fees.
 M.U.D. directors do not set these fees.

-The City of Omaha sets sewer use rates and is responsible for the sewer system.
-Metropolitan Utilities District is the billing agent that invoices and collects sewer use fees and provides them back to the City.
-The combined bill eliminates duplication, resulting in a cost savings to both Omaha sewer users and M.U.D. ratepayers.
+Metropolitan Utilities District is the billing agent that invoices and collects sewer use fees and provides them back to the municipalities.
+The combined bill eliminates duplication, resulting in a cost savings to both sewer users and M.U.D. ratepayers.
 Residential sewer rates are the total of two charges:

 - Customer Charge (fixed monthly fee)